-The Gorgon project is one of the world's largest natural gas projects and the largest single resource natural gas project in Australia's history.
+The Chevron-operated Gorgon project is one of the world's largest natural gas projects and the largest single resource development in Australia.

-- A gas-processing facility on Barrow Island consisting of three 5-million-tons-per-annum (Mtpa) liquefied natural gas
+- A gas-processing facility on Barrow Island consisting of three nominal 5-million-tons-per-annum (Mtpa) liquefied natural gas (LNG) trains, carbon-dioxide injection facilities, and a domestic gas plant with capacity of 300 terajoulesper-day (TJ/d) to Western Australia.

 - Project planning and execution